NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/3Dprinting/practice.md

 **Step 2.** Use slice software to set printing parameter and slice

-**First:** open the exported STL or OBJ file on FlashPrint software
+**First:** open the downloaded STL or OBJ file on FlashPrint software

 <img src="image/s4.jpg" alt=""/>